imeQ/PornlenProject/README.md

 example jsf/primefaces view on localhost:port/index.jsf

-jpa/hibernate on a h2 db (open session in entitymanager pattern used)
+jpa/hibernate on a MySQL db (open session in entitymanager pattern used)

 entity auditing